 So I put the same question to some of our pro kitesurfing friends.
-We got a real mixed interesting bag of responses to share with you – some I’ll definitely consider traveling with myself now too (though maybe not the fruit Paula – see below!)!
+We got a real mixed interesting bag of responses to share with you – some I’ll definitely consider travelling with myself now too (though maybe not the fruit Paula – see below!)!

-Lewis Crathern, North – “I always travel with with my Bosch cordless drill.
+Lewis Crathern, North – “I always travel with my Bosch cordless drill.
 Nothing beats setting the board up in record time as it can be a real hassle taking ages screwing everything in for 5 minutes or so”.

-Karolina Winkowska, Slingshot – “First of all I have a lot of things with me that aren’t my kites, because I know my travels are full of surprises.
+Karolina Winkowska, Slingshot – “First of all, I have a lot of things with me that aren’t my kites, because I know my travels are full of surprises.
 I also always have a yoga mat – I use it to protect my boards in my quiver and then to exercise on it too!”